How We Started

 New Canaan CARES provides parent programs that focus on alcohol and drug prevention/education, puberty and healthy body image, cyber safety and media exposure, nutrition and self-care, resilience and self-esteem, school success at all ages, stress and anxiety, and sibling relationships (just to name a few).
 We also provide online resources and a library of over 500 books (at our Elm Street Location) on these topics for anyone and everyone in the community.

-New Canaan CARES provides youth programs that focus on leadership development through KidPower (elementary school level), Community Service Ambassadors (middle school level), and Leadership Challenge (high school level).
-We offer school workshops, such as, Mentoring Through Drama – high school students mentor their younger middle and elementary school peers through plays on varying topics such as peer pressure and being true to oneself.
+New Canaan CARES provides youth programs that focus on leadership development through KidPower (elementary school level), Middle School Leadership Program, and Leadership Program (high school level).
 Additionally, we have private workshops for youth groups, such as,The National Charity League, Girl Scouts, and SLOBS (Service League of Boys).

 New Canaan CARES provides community programs, such as, Elder Buddies (our intergenerational community program that develops bonds between senior citizens and youth and fosters social and leaderships skills among all its participants).

 We partner with many, many local health, wellness and human service(s) individuals and organizations within the community to educate.
-Some of our partners are : The Chamber of Commerce, Grace Farms, Health and Human Services, League of Women Voters, New Canaan Community Foundation, New Canaan Coalition for Youth & Families, New Canaan Parent Support Group, New Canaan Public Schools, New Canaan YMCA, RAM Council, Silver Hill Hospital, The New Canaan Public Library, Town of New Canaan, and Youth Services..
+Some of our partners are : The Chamber of Commerce, Grace Farms, Health and Human Services, New Canaan Community Foundation, New Canaan Coalition for Youth & Families, New Canaan Parent Support Group, New Canaan Public Schools, New Canaan YMCA, RAM Council, Silver Hill Hospital, The New Canaan Public Library and Town of New Canaan.

-Our programs include in-classroom instruction, after-school workshops, and health promotion training to small and large groups of youth and adults.
-Additionally, we provide professional development to educators, and sponsor nationally recognized experts, with the aim of sharing practical tools and techniques with the community.
+Our programs include after-school workshops and health promotion training to small and large groups of youth and adults.
+Additionally, we sponsor nationally recognized experts, with the aim of sharing practical tools and techniques with the community.

-New Canaan CARES provides approximately 100 programs each year to more than 2,200 youth and 2,400 adults, including multi-session leadership training to more than 200 youth, grades 2-12 each year.
+New Canaan CARES provides multiple programs each year to both youth and adults, including multi-session leadership training to youth in grades 3-12 each year.

 Our Future Plans